tsella/logviewer/README.md

 2. Copy `.env.example` -> `.env` and make changes.
 ALLOWED\_DAEMONS is a **comma separated** list of systemd daemons.
 3. `npm run build` to build

-4. Put it behind an inginx.
+4. Put it behind nginx.
 Instructions to follow..